borg286/sevtech/README.md

 * All machines in the 3 mods (Immersive Engineering, Tech, and Petroleum) use up a good amount of power.
 You want a just as effective power generation to power these machines, especially the constantly active ones.
 The strongest power generation possible at this level is Biodiesel, which produces 4096 rf/t with a upkeep requirement (due to the machines required to get the biodiesel) of 904 rf/t (wiki says Fermenter requires 8rf/t.
 Will double check because that seems really low).

+* Having 2 garden cloche feeding melon slices to the fermenter and 3 garden cloches feeding melon seeds to the squeezer should maintain 2 diesel generators working giving a constant 8192 rf/t.

 * Try to get the Crusher, Squeezer, and Arc furnace as early as possible.
 These three machines are the key components to ore doubling (finally!) and will be very helpful in the long run.
 Make sure to have the power to maintain these though, as they do use up a fair amount of power.

 * You have access to Garden Cloches.
 Use Pumpjack for the water (again, finite), and make sure to have the power to maintain them.
 These are very useful farms which also take up a very minimal space.